-Christina Ge is a Legal Assistant in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+Christina Ge is a Senior Legal Assistant in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
 She received her B.A. magna cum laude and with departmental honors from Brown University.

 For her thesis, Christina wrote on the structural relationship between risk and decision making, analyzing how people’s risk inclinations and understanding of the good affect utility calculations.
 She has published her work in epistemology in Noēsis, the University of Toronto’s Undergraduate Journal of Philosophy.